dagbjorn/microcoffeeoncloud/README.md

 2. Use Gatling with a build tool (Maven or sbt).

 For load testing of the Microcoffee API we use Gatling with Maven.
 This requires no separate tool installation, however it is very useful to install an IDE that supports Scala.
-The Eclipse-based [Scala IDE](http://scala-ide.org) is an ok alternative.
+[IntelliJ](https://www.jetbrains.com/idea/) is a good alternative.

-:warning: The current version of Scala IDE is based on Eclipse Oxygen (4.7).
-Hence, installing the plugin option in a newer Eclipse release is not recommended and will only give you grief.
-(E.g. in Eclipse 2018-09, the auto-completion feature is broken and produces very annoying error messages.)
+:point_right: When configuring a Scala SDK in IntelliJ from File > Project Structure... > Platform Settings > Global Libraries, make sure to select a Scala 2.13 SDK.

 #### The test scenarios